Qiskit/RFCs/0015-estimator-interface.md

 The above example shows various features of the design, including combining large numbers of observables with large numbers of parameter value sets for a single circuit.

-The detailed targetted signature, following the [deprecation period](#migration-path), is as follows:
+The detailed targeted signature, following the [deprecation period](#migration-path), is as follows:

 ```python